 Yes, but you will need oat flour instead of rolled oats.
 Mash the banana with a fork until smooth, then add all remaining ingredients and oat flour.
 Mix thoroughly in a medium bowl until pancake batter forms.

 If you tried this recipe or any other recipe on my site, please leave a 🌟 star rating and let me know how it turned out in the 📝 comments below.
 I love hearing from you!
 Follow me on Instagram and Pinterest to see more recipes.

-Healthy Protein Pancakes with Oats
+Oat Protein Pancakes

 - ½ cup old fashioned rolled oats